YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in the main(), lines XXX through XXX in my code in `find_lines.py`.
-Here is an example of my result on an image from the "project_video.mp4" which displays radius of curvature, position from center of lane and frame id:
+Here is an example of my result on an image from the "project_video.mp4" which displays radius of curvature, position from center of lane and frame id (Not that I display [Inf] when the radius is large in a straight line as the values are a bit meaningless at that point):

 ![alt text][image13]